oliveres/node-red-contrib-timescaledb/README.md

 ## Features

-- Supports both "industry" and "home" schemas (ISA-95 convention)
+- Supports database schema for "industry" and "home" use (inspired by ISA-95 convention)
 - Automatic data type detection (boolean, integer, double, text)
 - Supports both "naked" and JSON object payloads
 - Flexible topic mapping to DB columns and JSONB tags
-- Option to ignore topic and use only fixed tags
+- Option to ignore msg.topic and use only fixed tags
-- Support for unit and timestamp
+- Support for custom unit and timestamp
 - Errors are reported to the debug window and `msg.result`

 ---